 University Academic Regulation 5.1 Course Numbering System

 All courses are identified by numbers composed of four digits.
-The first digit indicates the class year in which the subject is ordinarily taken, although enrollment is not exclusive as to student classification; the second and third digits identify the course within the field; and the last digit indicates the number of semester credit hours the course carries.
+The first digit indicates the class year in which the subject is ordinarily taken, although enrollment is not exclusive as to student classification (1-freshman, 2-sophomore, 3-junior, 4-senior, 5 and 6-graduate, 7-professional).
+The second and third digits identify the course within the field; and the last digit indicates the number of semester credit hours the course carries.
 For example, a course numbered 1123 should be interpreted as a freshman, or beginning, level course carrying three hours of credit.
 A course number beginning with zero indicates that the course does not carry University credit.
 A course number ending in zero indicates that the course carries variable credit.

-Graduate Sections of Mixed Credit 3000 or 4000-level Courses

-Some courses have been approved to be offered for both undergraduate and graduate credit.
-These 3000 and 4000-level courses are identified in the Course Catalog.
-A student must perform additional assignments at an intellectual level commensurate with graduate level work as specified in the course syllabus to earn graduate credit for such a class.
-The instructor for any course for which graduate credit is received must be a member of the Graduate Faculty.
-Separate class sections are offered for undergraduate and graduate credit, but the sections may be crosslisted (meet at the same time on the same days in the same classroom with the same instructor).
+All courses approved for graduate credit must be numbered 5000 or above.
+When sections of graduate courses are cross-listed (meet at the same time on the same days in the same classroom with the same instructor) with undergraduate courses, the syllabus for the graduate course must include assignments at an intellectual level commensurate with that of graduate work when compared to that required for undergraduate credit.

 Graduate College Policy 6.7 Enrollment and Financial Assistance

-For the purpose of receiving monetary assistance through the Office of Scholarships and Financial Aid, the amount of the award is related to the total number of enrolled credit hours that apply toward the degree (for graduate students, such courses must be offered for graduate credit), including 3000*, 4000* (G sections only), 5000 and 6000 level courses.
+For the purpose of receiving monetary assistance through the Office of Scholarships and Financial Aid, the amount of the award is related to the total number of enrolled credit hours that apply toward the degree (for graduate students, such courses must be offered for graduate credit), including 5000 and 6000 level courses.
 OSU graduate certificate and master’s, specialist and, doctoral degree programs are federal aid-eligible programs, depending on a person’s personal circumstances.

 In general, a graduate student must be enrolled in four hours of courses eligible for graduate credit each fall and spring semester, and two hours of courses eligible for graduate credit in the summer term, to be eligible for federal financial aid.
 Some students may be required to enroll in more hours in the fall or spring or summer to receive the full amount of federal financial aid.
 Students should verify with their financial aid adviser in the OSU Office of Scholarship and Financial Aid about the number of hours they are required to take.
 Certifiable enrollment status, based upon a combination of enrollment and employment, only assists with the deferral of loan repayments, never qualification for aid, which is based solely on enrollment.